astral-sh/uv/docs/guides/integration/docker.md

 !!! note

-    The cache directory's location can be determined with the `uv cache dir` command.
+    The cache directory's location can be determined by running the `uv cache dir` command in the container.

     Alternatively, the cache can be set to a constant location: